zama-ai/concrete/docs/tutorial/multi_precision.md

 D3 D2 D1 D0 0 0 0 ...
 0 0 0 N N N N
 ```

-Furthermore, the result is a 5-bit number, so it has a different encoding as well:
+The result of such an addition is a 5-bit number, which also has a different encoding:

 ```
 5-bit number